ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 By just implementing such a query rewriter you are creating a native database provider for _Hot Chocolate_ that integrates fully with the query engine.

-We also support the full features shown here with multiple other approaches like code-first with schema types or sdl first.
+We also support the full features shown here with multiple other approaches like code-first with schema types or SDL first.

 With version 11 we are introducing a new more powerful query engine that will provide full query execution plan support.
 Version 11 will have even better filters and push what we showed here today to the limit.